railsadminteam/rails_admin/docs/navigation.md

 **Allowlist Approach**

-If you prefer a whitelist approach, then you can use the `included_models` configuration option instead:
+If you prefer a allowlist approach, then you can use the `included_models` configuration option instead:

 ```ruby
 config.included_models = ["Class1", "Class2", "Class3"]
 ```
 Only the models explicitly listed will be put under RailsAdmin access, and the auto-discovery of models is skipped.

-The blacklist is effective on top of that, still, so that if you also have:
+The disallowlist is effective on top of that, still, so that if you also have:

 ```ruby
 config.excluded_models = ["Class1"]